How Formula 1 Social Media Teams Work: A Guide for Brands

 Each platform has different audience expectations, formats and pacing.

-For partner campaigns, this means content often needs to be adapted for the platform it appears on, rather than simply repurposed across channels.
+For partner campaigns, this means content needs to be adapted for the platform it appears on, rather than simply repurposed across channels.
 Understanding how each platform works can significantly improve how partner content performs within the team ecosystem.

+What works on Instagram may not work on TikTok or LinkedIn.
+Design content for how fans use each channel.
 If you'd like to explore these dynamics in more depth, Outlap runs workshops on the F1 Social Ecosystem and how partner campaigns can integrate effectively within them.

 Conclusion